Raven57/wabba-labba-dab-dab-qualif/README.md

 The home page may shows an error since I use Math random to get the list, please hit refresh if it happens.

-You may visit the hosted web at https://wabalabadabdab.bericxz.tech
+You may visit the hosted web at https://wabalabadabdab.bericxz.tech just bear in mind that the server you are using above is a private server with limited bandwidth.
 ## For best performance please F12 and select Iphone X

 Home = List Page